rdboyes/forester/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# forestable
+# forester

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of forestable is to make it easy for you to create a publication-quality forest plot with as much or as little information displayed on either side as you require.
+The goal of forester is to make it easy for you to create a publication-quality forest plot with as much or as little information displayed on either side as you require.